datttrian/leetcode/leetcode/palindrome-number/approaches.md

 ```

-This solution has a time complexity of O(log10(x)), where x is the input integer, as we are essentially extracting and comparing its digits.
-The space complexity is O(log10(x)), considering the space required for the `digits` array and the stack.
+The time complexity of this solution is O(log10(x)), where x is the input number.
+This is because in the first while loop, we divide the number by 10 in each iteration until it becomes 0, which takes log10(x) iterations.
+In the second while loop, we pop elements from the stack until it becomes empty, which also takes log10(x) iterations in the worst case.

+The space complexity of this solution is O(log10(x)), as we need to store the digits of the number in the stack.
+The maximum number of digits in x is log10(x), so the space required is proportional to the number of digits.

 # Linked List